Splendid fairywren: Courtship

-Another courtship habit of males of this and other fairywren species during the reproductive season is to pluck petals (in this species, predominantly pink and purple ones which contrast with their plumage) and show them to female fairywrens.
+Another courtship habit of males of this and other fairywren species during the reproductive season is to pluck petals (in this species, predominantly pink and purple ones, which contrast with their plumage) and show them to females.
 Petals often form part of a courtship display and are presented to a female in the male fairywren's own or another territory.
 Outside the breeding season, males may sometimes still show petals to females in other territories, presumably to promote themselves.
-It is notable that fairywrens are socially monogamous and sexually promiscuous: pairs will bond for life, but regularly mate with other individuals; a proportion of young will have been fathered by males from outside the group.
-Young are often raised not by the pair alone, but with other males who also mated with the pair's female assisting.
-Thus, petal-carrying might be a behaviour that strengthens the pair-bond.
+Fairywrens notably are socially monogamous and sexually promiscuous; pairs bond for life, but regularly mate with other individuals, and a proportion of young will have been fathered by males from outside the group.
+Young are often raised not by the pair alone, but with other males that also mated with the pair's female assisting.
+Thus, petal-carrying might be a behaviour that strengthens the pair bond.
 Petal carrying might also be a way for extra males to gain matings with the female.
-In either case, the data does not strongly link petal-carrying and presenting to a copulation soon thereafter.
+In either case, the data do not strongly link petal-carrying and presenting to a copulation soon thereafter.

-Researchers in the Department of Ecology and Evolution at the University of Chicago published a paper in Behavioral Ecology in 2010 showing that male splendid fairywrens sing display-like vocalizations (Type II song) in response to predator calls.
-The trills "hitchhike" on the predator's vocalization and the female splendid fairywrens, which have become more alert due to the predator calls, also respond more strongly to this type II song than when it's given without a predator call preceding it.
+Male splendid fairywrens sing display-like vocalizations (type II song) in response to predator calls.
+The trills "hitchhike" on the predator's vocalization and the female splendid fairywrens, which have become more alert due to the predator calls, also respond more strongly to this type II song than when it is given without a predator call preceding it.

 Breeding

 Breeding occurs from late August through to January, though heavy rain in August may delay this.
 The nest is built by the female; it is a round or domed structure made of loosely woven grasses and spider webs, with an entrance in one side close to the ground and well-concealed in thick and often thorny vegetation, such as Acacia pulchella or a species of Hakea.
 One or two broods may be laid during the breeding season.
 A clutch of two to four dull white eggs with reddish-brown splotches and spots, measuring 12 × 16 mm, are laid.
 Incubation takes about two weeks.
 The female incubates the eggs for 14 or 15 days; after hatching, nestlings are fed and their fecal sacs are removed by all group members for 10–13 days, by which time they are fledged.
 Young birds remain in the family group as helpers for a year or more before moving to another group, usually an adjacent one, or assuming a dominant position in the original group.
 In this role they feed and care for subsequent broods.

-Splendid fairywrens also commonly play host to the brood parasite Horsfield's bronze cuckoo (Chalcites basalis), with the shining bronze cuckoo (Chalcites lucidus) also recorded.
+Splendid fairywrens also commonly play host to the brood parasite, Horsfield's bronze cuckoo (Chalcites basalis), with the shining bronze cuckoo (Chalcites lucidus) also recorded.